Common Mishaps in Overtime Compliance

 When it comes to compliance with wage and hour regulations, the stakes have never been higher.
 According to the Department of Labor (DOL), 80% of businesses are out of compliance with their pay practices, and the Society of Human Resource Management reports that the average settlement on a wage and hour class action suit is $4.6 million.

 If your current time and attendance process isn’t providing you with the consistent application and enforcement of federal and local guidelines, work with us to regain confidence in your compliance.

 Get Started to Minimize Risks & Reduce Compliance-Related Costs

 Fair Labor Standards Act (FLSA) and DOL

 An automated time and attendance system that can accommodate your rules will ensure your employees are treated fairly and keep you in compliance.
-Time and attendance has been Advanced Time’s sole focus since 1989, so we have the knowledge and experience to help you minimize risk.
+Time and attendance has been Advanced Time’s main focus since 1989, so we have the knowledge and experience to help you minimize risk.

 Leveraging Attendance on Demand™ compliance solutions we can help you:

 - Give employees access to their time cards

 - Implement punch restrictions (e.g. disallow early punching)